 Rationale: aligns with Bylaws 4.3(r) i.e. that ICANN shall bear all the administrative costs of maintaining the IRP mechanism.
 There is precedent for this interpretation in the .WEB case, where the claimant’s share of panelist costs was ordered to be reimbursed.
 This also aligns with the CCWG-WS1 recommendations on which the Bylaws provisions are based, where ensuring that the costs of panelists were covered was considered essential for the accessibility of the IRP mechanism.

+Administrative costs of the IRP proceedings

+ICANN should pay for the administrative costs of the proceedings as they are incurred, rather than reimbursing the claimant at final determination.

+Rationale: aligns with Bylaws 4.3(r) i.e. that ICANN shall bear all the administrative costs of maintaining the IRP mechanism.

+Examples: costs of ICDR attributable to running the process on ICANN’s behalf; administrative office time in communicating with parties and panelists, fixing hearing times, hosting virtual hearings, copying and postage for providing papers to panelists.
+WHAT ELSE?

 Parties’ legal fees:

 Each party is responsible for their respective legal fees

-Where the panel finds that part or all of a party’s claim or defence is frivolous or abusive, it has the discretion to shift and provide for the losing party to pay administrative costs and/or fees of the prevailing party.
+Where the three-person IRP Panel, on making its final IRP determination, finds that part or all of a party’s claim or defence is frivolous or abusive, it has the discretion to shift and provide for the losing party to pay administrative costs and/or fees of the prevailing party.
 This can include legal fees.

 Rationale: aligns with Bylaws 4.3(r).
 There is precedent for this interpretation on legal fees in the .WEB case.

+IRP Panel is defined in Bylaws 4.3(k)(ii) as the three-person panel which makes the final IRP determination.
+Cost-shifting power is granted to that three-person IRP Panel in 4.3(o) and (r).

+The party to whom administrative costs and/or fees may be shifted has the right to file submissions in opposition.

+ICDR Form:

+The ICDR Form for commencement of an IRP should be amended to make it clearer that the claimant is not agreeing to be bound by those parts of the ICDR Rules and procedures which have been superseded by the ICANN IRP Supplementary Procedures (see attached).

 Bylaws provisions referred to above

+4.3 (a)(viii)

+…The IRP is intended to hear and resolve Disputes for the following purposes ("Purposes of the IRP"):…

+(viii) Lead to binding, final resolutions consistent with international arbitration norms that are enforceable in any court with proper jurisdiction.

+4.3(g)

+4.3 (k) IRP Panel

+(i) A three-member IRP Panel shall be selected from the Standing Panel to hear a specific Dispute.

-4.3 (k) (ii) The Claimant and ICANN shall each select one panelist from the Standing Panel, and the two panelists selected by the parties will select the third panelist from the Standing Panel.
+(ii) The Claimant and ICANN shall each select one panelist from the Standing Panel, and the two panelists selected by the parties will select the third panelist from the Standing Panel.
 In the event that a Standing Panel is not in place when an IRP Panel must be convened for a given proceeding or is in place but does not have capacity due to other IRP commitments or the requisite diversity of skill and experience needed for a particular IRP proceeding, the Claimant and ICANN shall each select a qualified panelist from outside the Standing Panel and the two panelists selected by the parties shall select the third panelist.
 In the event that no Standing Panel is in place when an IRP Panel must be convened and the two party-selected panelists cannot agree on the third panelist, the IRP Provider's rules shall apply to selection of the third panelist.

 4.3(n)(i)